 Transparency about and harmonization of such templates by regional organizations could ensure commonality in how States consider ICT incidents and improve communication between States.
 Wherever possible, the templates should be in line with existing practices and avoid duplication.

-When considering all relevant information in the case of an ICT incident, States should conduct research into possible gendered impacts, and work inclusively with all stakeholders to understand the larger context of an ICT incident, including its impact on the enjoyment of States should recognize that responses to security incidents require involvement from various stakeholders, not just national CERT/CSIRTs, and improve collaboration through training and capacity building with all stakeholder groups.
+When considering all relevant information in the case of an ICT incident, States should conduct research into possible gendered impacts, and work inclusively with all stakeholders to understand the larger context of an ICT incident, including its impact on the enjoyment of LGBT and women’s rights.

+States should consider the impact of ICT incidents on human rights, including the rights to freedom of expression, association and peaceful assembly, the right to be free from arbitrary or unlawful interference with privacy, as well as the rights of people with disabilities.

+States should recognize that responses to security incidents often requires involvement from various stakeholders, not just national CERT/CSIRTs, and improve collaboration through training and capacity building with all stakeholder groups.
 States should encourage digital security training and other capacity building and assistance by stakeholders, including civil society, aimed at preventing security incidents, particularly to vulnerable communities and other users at risk.

 States should not knowingly allow their territory to be used for internationally wrongful acts using ICTs (2015 ¶13(c)).